KrisCheng/HackerProblem/README.md

-# HackerApplication
+# HackerProblem

 This repository is used to record the coding problems I meet in my daily work and life.

-*Notes:* Classified by programming language, and sorted by timeline.
+*Notes:* Classified by programming language, and ranked by timeline.

 ## Python